ADG4050/EE4C16-self-driving-lab/README.md

 Check that the output file is in your directory and uplaod `car_positions.npz` to your `lab-07` folder in the Google Drive and add it to your git for assessment.

+## Important remark

+One key take away from this lab should be that, more important than the network architecture is the design/collection of the training data.
+Think about what the network needs to learn!
+If your system performs poorly, this is probably because the training set is poor.

 ## Links